Brothers, Keep Chasing that Girl

 I'm living that dream.
 She is my happiest place, my brightest day, my most stimulating conversation, my most anticipated sight, my strongest support beam, my favorite sound.
 Being with her is like watching a million sunrises over the Atlantic; its like smelling freshly baked cookies every evening.

 But things come up.
 Bills become due.
 Jobs become stressful.
 Houses need cleaned.
 Yards need mowed.
 Errands need run.
 Children need raised.

-In all the essentials tied up in this thing called living, its easy to lose sight of the most important things.
-She is an incredible woman but I often take her for granted.
+In all the essentials tied up in this thing called living, it's easy to lose sight of the most important things.
+I often take this amazing woman for granted.
 I tend to stop chasing her because she isn't running away.
-And the irony is that in some way, everything I chase is for her - I want to impress her - I want to make her proud.
+And the irony is that in some way, everything I chase is for her.
+I want to impress her.
+I want to make her proud.
 But all she really wants is me.
 And all I really want is her.

 So, I know your busy.
 But brothers, keep chasing that girl.

 I'll end with some words of wisdom from Brad Paisley: "Love her like she's leaving, like it's all gonna end if you don't.
 Love her like she's leaving, and I guarantee she won't".